jaithunshifaya/JavaPractice/README.md

 # JavaPractice ![Java](https://img.shields.io/badge/Java-Programming-007396?logo=java&style=flat)

 Welcome to **JavaPractice**!
-This repository contains my personal collection of Java programming exercises, sample projects, and tutorials.
+This repository contains my personal collection of Java programming exercises from various platforms.

 ## 📚 Purpose
 The primary goal of this repository is to: